itspriddle/recipes.priddle.xyz/recipes/spicy-hummus.md

 Add tahini and lemon juice to food processor bowl and mix for 1 minute.
 Scrape sides and bottom and mix for 30 seconds more.
 Add olive oil, garlic, cumin and ½ tsp of salt.
 Mix for 30 seconds or until well blended.
 Add half of the chickpeas and mix for 1 minute.
-Scrape the sites and bottom of bowl and mix again for 1-2 minutes until smooth.
+Scrape the sides and bottom of bowl and mix again for 1-2 minutes until smooth.
 Add 2 tbsp of chipotle peppers (or more if a very spicy hummus is desired).
 Mix for 1 minute until smooth.
 If hummus is too thick, slowly add 2-3 tbsp of water until desired consistency is reached.